Waziup/waziup.io-old/content/documentation/4-API/V2/access_control.md

   }
 ]
 ```
-In the example above, the user can only view the device "PublicDevice".
+In the example above, the user can only *view* the device "PublicDevice".
 He can do more on the device "MyDevice".
 For a device, the following access rights are possible:

-- `devices:view`: the user can view the sensor,
+- `devices:view`: the user can view the device,
-- `devices:update`: the user can update the sensor,
+- `devices:update`: the user can update the device,
-- `devices:delete`: the user can delete the sensor,
+- `devices:delete`: the user can delete the device,
-- `devices-data:view`: the user can view the datapoints from the sensor,
+- `devices-data:view`: the user can view the datapoints from the device,
-- `devices-data:create`: the user can push additional datapoints on the sensor.
+- `devices-data:create`: the user can push additional datapoints on the device.

 The access rights to a particular device are decided based on the owner, the visibility and the sharing of that device.